 The award is reserved to researchers showing exceptional promise as leaders in the materials science having performed the research for which this prize is awarded while working in Europe.

-The award consists of a 5,000 Euro cash prize, a certificate, waiver of the meeting registration fee and a plenary talk at the 2019 Spring Meeting of the European Materials Research Society where the award will be presented.
+The award consists of a 5,000 Euro cash prize, a certificate, waiver of the meeting registration fee and an invited talk at the 2020 Spring Meeting of the European Materials Research Society where the award will be presented.

 Nominations should include:

 - List of key publications (including citations and impact factors);

 - Letters of support from two well established scientists;

 - Any additional supporting information relevant to the award.